The failure mode

 await waitFor(() => expect(menu).toBeInTheDocument());3.
 Never assert CSS classes

-This is the rule that triggered the audit.
+This is the rule that kicked off the whole audit.
 The fix is ARIA attributes: aria-hidden, aria-pressed, aria-expanded, aria-selected.
-If the component does not expose a semantic attribute for the state being tested, fix the component first.
+If the component doesn't expose a semantic attribute for the state you're testing, fix the component first.

 4. No .tagName checks